alemany89/TechnicalTestPlaywrightTypescript/E2EAPITechnicalReport.md

 **🔹 Retry Logic for Unstable GETs**
 The `poll.ts` is a utility class that was introduced to repeatedly call flaky GET endpoints (such as those from the Pet API) until a success response or max retries.

-## 🧪 Selected Services and Testing Strategies
+## 🧪 Selected APIs and Testing Strategies

-The framework focuses on covering two services provided by the Swagger Petstore API:
+The framework focuses on covering two APIs provided by the Swagger Petstore:

 ### ✅ `User` API scenarios – **Negative testing**